 - Put a cupcake liner in each glass ramekin and divide the batter into the cupcake liners.

-- They‘re done when a skewer inserted comes out clean without wet batter.
-Turn off the heat and remove the ramekins from the pan and let them cool on a wire rack.
+- They‘re done when a skewer inserted comes out clean.
+Turn off the heat.
+Remove the ramekins from the pan and let them cool on a wire rack.
 Serve warm or at room temperature.

 To Make the Corn and Cheese Steamed Cake